D3One/Product-Security-Manager/My ProdSec Journey.md

 The question for leaders isn't whether they can afford to invest in Product Security, but whether they can afford the catastrophic cost of not doing so.

 ---
 **About the Author:** Ivan Piskuniv is a Product Security Strategist with a background in AppSec engineering and Security Champion roles.
-He specializes in building and leading Product Security programs for high-reliability systems in the automotive and aerospace sectors, transforming security from a technical requirement into a strategic business enabler.

 ---